cobuildlab/cobuildlab-web/src/pages/blog/key-features-for-your-freight-forwarding-custom-software.md

 <br />

-<p>Invoicing is one of the most important aspects to consider in shipping activities, as it can help you save considerable paperwork time and get paid faster, not to mention the facility it provides for multi-currency payments.
-It also helps with the necessary documentation where you can detail your company details and shipping partners. </p>
+Invoicing is one of the most important aspects to consider in shipping activities, as it can help you save considerable paperwork time and get paid faster, not to mention the facility it provides for multi-currency payments.
+It also helps with the necessary documentation where you can detail your company details and shipping partners.

 <br />